 We took the midterm.
 I felt I did well.
 Because of my preparation, the answers came easy to me.
 I left class that night feeling confident I would complete the class with a passing grade.

 After going over our midterms, John Zogby went through the list of the people who agreed to pull a shift at his polling business.
 He wanted to make out a schedule.
 One by one, my fellow students told him they changed their minds about working at his polling business.
 As he worked through the list, he seemed to become more and more annoyed.
-He then addressed the room as a whole and asked for a show of hands of the students who changed their minds about working at the polling business.
-A lot of hands going up, including my own.
+He then addressed the room as a whole and asked for a show of hands of the students who changed their minds about his proposal.
+A lot of hands went up, including my own.

 John Zogby didn’t react very well to this show of hands.
 He asked us why we changed our minds.
 A woman in the class said something along the lines that it didn’t seem very ethical to raise our grade a level for doing work at his polling business.
 She was a hundred percent correct.
 It was completely unethical.